LivingLegacyMedia/vowbound/chapter_16.md

 Cassian said nothing.

 "We've already recaptured three of them," she continued conversationally.
 "Found hiding in grain cellars and under market stalls.
-They're being re-integrated into the network as we speak.
-The process is quite painful when done forcibly—much worse than the original conversion.
-I'm told the screaming lasts for hours."
+We're working on convincing them to return to the network.
+The process is quite unpleasant when they resist—we have methods."

 Cassian's stomach turned, but he kept his face neutral.

 "The other five are still out there.
 Damaged.
 Terrified.
 Alone."
 Veylin stepped closer.
 "You freed them, but you can't protect them.
 They'll be caught within days—maybe hours.
-But if you tell us where they're likely hiding, we can make the re-integration less... traumatic."
+But if you tell us where they're likely hiding, we can make the process of bringing them back more... efficient."

 "Why would you do that?"

-"Because trauma reduces efficiency."
+"Because damaged converts are less useful."
 She spoke like she was discussing crop yields.
-"A convert who's been forcibly re-integrated performs at sixty percent capacity for months.
-But one who returns willingly, who accepts the emptiness again?
-Full functionality within days.
+"A convert who resists and must be broken takes weeks to become functional again.
+But one who agrees to return?
+Immediate integration.
 It's simply better business."

 "You're not getting anything from me."